robrich/gulp-if/README.md

 ##### stream

-Stream for gulp-if to pipe data into when conditon is truthy.
+Stream for gulp-if to pipe data into when condition is truthy.

 ##### elseStream